jangedoo/deutsche-cry/readme.md

 Analyze your income/expenses; look at your bank balance and cry.

 # Transactions Analysis
-This repo contains a Jupyter notebook to analyze income/expenses using the csv file that can be downloaded via DB portal.
+This repo contains a Jupyter notebook to analyze income/expenses using the csv file that can be downloaded via Deutsche Bank portal.

 # Requirements
 ```